 Written by Greg Rucka.
 Art by Leo Fernandez.

 After discovering a human trafficking operation gone wrong, Wolverine goes south of the border to avenge their deaths.
 In true Wolverine fashion, he hacks and slashes his way through Mexico until he finds the person in charge of the entire operation.
-In a great twist, he might not be able to go through with stopping the leaders without breaking his moral code.
+In a great twist, he may not be able to stop gang leaders without breaking his moral code.

-Coyote Crossing covers many themes over 5 issues including human trafficking, the desperation of those in dire situations, and even a well-placed metaphor for the abortion debate.
+Coyote Crossing covers many themes over five issues, including human trafficking, the desperation of those in dire situations, and even a well-placed metaphor for the abortion debate.
 Through these themes, we get an insight into Wolverine’s moral code and the choices he has to make when faced with hard decisions.

 Vicious Circle